Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 8. Should I open SRS Account?

-1. What is SRS Account in Singapore?
+1. What is an SRS Account?

 The Supplementary Retirement Scheme (SRS) is a voluntary savings scheme by the government designed to prepare you for retirement.

 But wait, don’t we already have CPF?
-What is the difference between CPF vs SRS?
-Well, CPF is a mandatory savings scheme, and it’s meant to only give you a pool of basic retirement income – which might not be enough for more elaborate lifestyles.
-What’s more, as many people are draining their CPF accounts to buy BTOs and condos, there might be some Singaporeans who can’t rely on CPF to fund their retirement.
+What is the difference between CPF and SRS?
+Well, CPF is a mandatory savings scheme, and it’s meant only to give you a pool of basic retirement income.
+That might not be enough for those who lead more elaborate lifestyles.

 That’s where the SRS (Supplementary Retirement Scheme) come in.
 In very simplified terms, SRS is a retirement savings bank account which you can voluntarily open at DBS/POSB, OCBC, and UOB.

 As an incentive, SRS contributions are eligible for tax relief the following year.
-So, if you contribute to your SRS account by 31 Dec 2022, you can get tax relief in Year of Assessment 2022 (which is filed by IRAS and paid by you in 2023).
+So, if you contribute to your SRS account by 31 Dec 2024, you can get tax relief in Year of Assessment 2025 (which is filed by IRAS and paid by you in 2025).

-Unlike CPF which only allows you to deposit and not withdraw funds, you can withdraw your SRS account’s funds whenever you want (you’ll be taxed on the withdrawn amount).
 However, this is not without negative consequences.
-Early withdrawal (i.e. before the retirement age) subjects you to a 5% penalty, and you’ll also be taxed on any amounts withdrawn before retirement age.
+Early withdrawal (i.e. before the retirement age) subjects you to a 5% penalty, and you’ll also be taxed on any amounts withdrawn before the retirement age.

 2. SRS Account Retirement Age

 How does the retirement age affect your SRS account’s money?
-When you hit the official retirement age, say 62 years old, and you are no longer working, you can withdraw $40,000 per year tax-free.
+When you hit the official retirement age, say 63 years old, and you are no longer working, you can withdraw $40,000 per year tax-free.

-3. How much can I save with SRS Tax Relief?
+3. How Much Can I Save With SRS Tax Relief?

-If you do participate in the SRS, it should be because you wish to lower your tax payment.
+If you participate in the SRS, it should be because you wish to lower your tax payment.
 For those who are earning more than $40,000 a year, the savings can be quite significant.

 This table shows you an approximation of how much you can expect to pay in income tax each year for each dollar that you earn: